operasoftware/devopera/src/blog/_posts/2016-05-03-better-extensions-ecosystem.md

 ---
-title: 'For A Better Extensions Ecosystem'
+title: 'For a Better Extensions Ecosystem'
 authors:
 - shwetank-dixit
 intro: 'A number of browser makers have started work on making browser extensions interoperable.
 This bodes well for the future of the extensions ecosystem.'